 Edinburgh International Film Festival has a strong track record of creating, shaping and managing innovative Talent Development programmes across all disciplines.
 Our aim is to build and expand on our previous initiatives and deliver quality programmes for filmmakers across Scotland, the UK and internationally.

-EIFF Short Film Challenge - Winner Announced!
+EIFF Short Film Challenge - Closed for 2016

 EIFF Short Film Challenge is a free celebration of new and emerging filmmakers from across Scotland through a screening of short films made especially for this competition.
 In celebration of EIFF’s 70th edition, all films submitted this year will linked to the challenge keyword: Seventy.
 The strongest short films were screened at a free event at Filmhouse on 6th August 2016 with the best entry selected by our industry jury.